AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/light_sources/create_light_source.md

 Light sources are contained within units.
 Each unit can contain zero, one, or many light sources.

-You create light sources in your game by placing or spawning any type of unit that contains one or more light sources.
+You create light sources in your levels by placing or spawning any type of unit that contains one or more light sources.
 For example, the core resources contains a helper unit, `core/unit/light_source.unit`, that contains a single light source.
 This helper unit is represented in the interactive editor viewport as a light bulb:

 ![Light gizmo](../../../images/marker_light_3d.png)